 The following signs may also point to covert narcissism.
 Keep in mind that only a qualified mental health professional can diagnose a mental health condition.

 If you’ve noticed these traits in a loved one, encourage them to seek support from a therapist trained to help people with personality disorders.

 NPD typically involves insecurity and an easily damaged sense of self-esteem.
 This

 This sensitivity isn’t unique to NPD, of course.
 Most people don’t love criticism, even constructive criticism.
 But paying attention to how someone responds to real or perceived criticism can offer more insight into whether you’re looking at narcissistic sensitivity.

 People with covert narcissism might make dismissive or sarcastic remarks and act as if they’re above the criticism.
 But internally, they might feel empty, humiliated, or enraged.

-Criticism threatens their idealized view of themselves.
+Criticism is a threat because it constitutes evidence that the person’s negative view of themselves may actually be true.
 When they receive a critique instead of admiration, they can take it pretty hard.

 Two main reasons drive this behavior:

 - the deep-seated belief their “specialness” entitles them to get what they want